When doing research, it is important to find information that is reliable and appropriate for your assignment.

 Knowing how to find relevant, reliable, and accurate information can help you make informed decisions about things like college, a new car purchase, financial aid options, daycare choices, and more.

-When doing research, you should use a variety of sources such as books, articles from newspapers, magazines, or journals, and websites.
-To ensure you are including only valid information in your research, evaluate your sources using the criteria below.
+When doing research, you should use a variety of sources such as articles from the library's databases, reliable websites and books.
+To ensure you are including reliable, trustworthy information in your research, check out these tried-and-true methods.

 When evaluating the quality of the information you are using, it is useful to identify if you are using a Primary, Secondary, or Tertiary source.
 By doing so, you will be able recognize if the author is reporting on his/her own first hand experiences, or relying on the views of others.